THERAPISTS | Professional Series

 Therapists as Parenting Coaches

-Therapists, social workers, and psychiatrists that work with children understand, probably better than anyone, that what happens outside of their patients' appointments has a tremendous impact on outcomes.
+Therapists, social workers, and mental health professionals who work with children understand, probably better than anyone, that what happens outside of their patients' appointments has a tremendous impact on outcomes.
 There is growing awareness in the professional community of mental health providers that PARENTS need support, information and coaching.

-Because of licensing limitations and ethical considerations, this is why many traditional therapists are adding PARENT COACH to their professional skills.
+Because of licensing limitations and ethical considerations, many traditional therapists are adding PARENT COACHING to their professional skills.

 In this series, highlighting the stories of several therapists-turned-parenting-coaches, you'll discover their motivations, insights, transformations, and the profound impact they've had on both their professional careers and personal lives.
 And not forgetting the children and families they've touched along the way.